DeathDoors/-SB-Basic-Twitch-Spam-Filter/README.md

 ## Instructions

 - Import the string into StreamerBot
-- Test trigger the Set globals
+- Test trigger the set globals
-- customize the action to your liking
+- Customize the action to your liking